 ACLU-PA Position: Opposes

-HB 118 (PN 86) would require a hospital or clinic to arrange for the burial or cremation of all medical tissue — at any gestational age — following a spontaneous or induced termination of a pregnancy, such as miscarriage, abortion, or in vitro embryo reduction, that occurs within a healthcare facility.
+HB 118 would require a hospital or clinic to arrange for the burial or cremation of all medical tissue—at any gestational age—following a spontaneous or induced termination of a pregnancy, such as miscarriage, abortion, or in vitro embryo reduction that occurs within a healthcare facility.
 A healthcare facility that violates this act will be fined between $50 and $300 or a person charged with fulfilling these duties may be imprisoned in county jail for up to thirty days.

 HB 118 is:

-- Dangerously expansive: HB 118 expands the definition of “fetal death” to include all medical tissue from the moment of conception — not just fetal tissue, but also embryonic tissue and tissue containing a blastocyst or fertilized ovum, including those that were never implanted.
-As a result, it creates a new statutory definition that impacts the legal definition of “fetus” or “person,” a pernicious but common tactic used to undermine women’s constitutional right to abortion.
+- Dangerously expansive: HB 118 introduces a new definition of “fetal death” to include all medical tissue from the moment of conception—not just fetal tissue, but also embryonic tissue and tissue containing a blastocyst or fertilized ovum, including those that were never implanted.

 - Invasive: By triggering the requirement to issue fetal death certificates for all products of conception, HB 118 compromises patient privacy by effectively creating a state-run database of miscarriages and abortion.